Ricecake-Pony/Proactive-2.0/README.md

 # Proactive 2.0

-> This is a web application for users to browse and find highly rated podcasts.
+> This is a web application for anyone who works at a desk to better themselves and stop poor habits from affecting their longterm health with stretching.

 ## Table of Contents
 1. [Motivation](#Demo)